 A gasp went up as a silver pencil-like object flew from their right, low above the river, engines screaming.
 Everyone watched, transfixed, as it disappeared out of sight to the left.
 Samantha gripped Tom’s hand tightly.
 She noticed it was wet with sweat.
 Then a distant deep, echoing thud and … nothing.

 The crowd stood, silent and expectant.
 Thirty seconds.
 One minute.
 Two minutes.
 Tension evaporated.
 It was a dud, Tom realised.
 After all that, the terrorists’ hacking skills had turned back a dud!
 The news went around the crowd.
 He hugged Samantha and they laughed for the first time that morning.
 “We can all go home!”

-Suddenly nothing existed but brilliant, blinding light.
+Suddenly, nothing existed but brilliant, blinding light.
 Instinctively, they put their hands over their eyes and flung themselves to the ground.
 There was a tremendous ear-shattering roar that seemed would never stop, the earth vibrated against their bodies and Tom felt the intense heat of a fireball howling over their heads.
 Samantha was whimpering like a scalded puppy.
 After a while, he cautiously took his hands away from his eyes.
-There were some white spots swimming around in front of him but his vision seemed otherwise unaffected.
+There were white spots swimming around in front of him but his vision seemed otherwise unaffected.
 Thank God, I can see!
-“Are you OK Sam?”
+“Are you OK, Sam?”

 She nodded affirmation, her face white and streaked with dirt and tears, and her fair hair now a blackened mop.